UK considers mandatory eye tests for older road users

 September 18, 2024

 On Wednesday, the Environment Committee of the Brussels parliament is considering several proposals to postpone the planned tightening of the Low-Emission Zone (LEZ).
-The proposal that stands the best chance is that of MR, Les Engagés, PS, and Open Vld to postpone stricter LEZ standards by two yearThis content has been archived.
-Log in or […]
+The proposal that stands the best chance is that of MR, Les Engagés, PS, and Open Vld to postpone stricter LEZ standards by two years.
+According to the Brussels administration, a postponement […]

 ESA: 2024 Global Methane Budget reveals alarming trends